Library Policies

 Neither the Director of Libraries nor any other member of the library staff is a professional medical or legal expert.
 All actions taken shall be subject to the best opinion of the Director of Libraries and library staff.

-The Neuse Regional Library staff will be consistent with enforcing this Code of Conduct to ensure the safety of patrons and staff and create an environment that is enjoyable to our patrons.
-This policy also ensures that the quality of library materials is maintained.
+The Neuse Regional Libraries staff will be consistent with enforcing this Code of Conduct to ensure the safety of patrons and staff and create an environment that is enjoyable to our patrons.

 POLICY #2018-02